 To top the cupcake

-Paint the top of the cupcake with either piping gel or a little buttercream and secure the circle of black sugarpaste using your hand.
+Paint the top of the cupcake with either piping gel or a little buttercream and secure the circle of orange sugarpaste using your hand.
 Make sure to fix it all the way around and to the case so no cake is showing.
 This will help for the end design and also keep the cupcake fresh underneath.

-For the tentacles
+For the face

 If you want to turn your baking hobby into a career, check out my ebook How To Start A Cake Business From Home for everything you need to know about running a successful baking business, including pricing, marketing, insurance and much more!